amarder/locovote/src/finances.md

 This visualization has a few objectives:

-- Where is the municipality spending money?
+- What does the municipality (city or town) spend money on?
-- Where does the municipality (city or town) get its revenue?
+- Where does the municipality get its money from?
-- How big are these dollar amounts (totals and per resident)? percentages
+- How big are these numbers (totals, percentages, and per resident)?